 - Alcohol.
 It can make you dehydrated.

 - Smoking.
 This can trigger a lung condition called acute chest syndrome.
 This is when sickle cells stick together and block oxygen from getting into your lungs.
+It can also lead to a pain crises when the low oxygen causes sickling and vaso-occlusion.

 - Infections.
 Common illnesses can be very serious for people with SCD.
 Wash your hands before eating or after using the bathroom.
 Wash your fruits and veggies, and avoid raw meat, eggs, and unpasteurized milk.